ITGGoteborg/DiscordBot/README.md

 # DiscordBot

 A bot built for the discord server of NTI Johannebergs Programmeringsklubb.
-This bot is written in Python.
+This bot is written in Python rewrite.

 ## Installation